Effective interest rate inputs

 Equivalent nominal quote The nominal rate another compounding basis would need to match the same EAR.
 Use the same basis named in the competing disclosure.

 Spread vs comparison The difference between the current quote and comparison quote after EAR normalization.
-Read positive values as current quote ahead, negative values as comparison ahead.
+Positive means the current quote is ahead; negative means the comparison quote is ahead.

 Inflation-adjusted real EAR The annual yield after the expected inflation assumption is removed.
 Replace the inflation assumption when planning for another country, term, or scenario.